-For graduate and doctoral students in either MBA-level or college-level Booth courses, the deadline to withdraw without faculty consent is Friday of Week 7.
-Starting Monday of Week 8, an email with permission from your faculty must accompany any withdrawal request.
-The deadline to withdraw is Friday, Week 10.
+For students in MBA-level courses, the deadline to withdraw without faculty consent is Friday of Week 7.
+Starting Monday of Week 8, an email showing consent from your professor must accompany any withdrawal request.
+The final deadline to withdraw is Friday, Week 9.

-For undergraduates in either MBA-level or college-level Booth courses, you must request a W from your advisor and notify the Booth Registrar’s office by the Friday of 10th week or the day before the final project/exam is due, whichever is earlier.
+For undergraduates in college-level Booth courses, you must request a W from your advisor and notify the Booth Registrar’s office by the Friday of 9th week or the day before the final project/exam is due, whichever is earlier.
 When made before the deadline, a request for a withdrawal cannot be denied except in cases of academic dishonesty.
 A withdrawal may not be granted after completion of the course.

 - Weeks 1–3: Drop (tuition penalty according to your home program)

 - Weeks 8–9: Withdrawal (faculty consent required)

 Possibly.
 Sitting in on a course without official registration is considered an "unofficial audit," and permission to do so is at the discretion of the instructor.
 Without official registration the course will not appear on your transcript and no grade will be assigned.
 Retroactive registration for an "unofficial audit" is not permitted, and there are no exceptions.
 To do an “official audit,” official registration is required.
 In that case, the course will appear on your transcript with a grade of “R.” Some faculty do not permit any auditors, so please check the course conditions in the Course Search before selecting this option.